-Deeply Explore: Can removing logical tags in AnQiCMS templates really improve parsing speed?
+In-depth exploration: Can removing logical tag lines in AnQiCMS templates really improve parsing speed?

-The performance foundation of AnQiCMS and its template parsing mechanism
+The performance foundation and template parsing mechanism of AnQiCMS

-In the template layer, AnQiCMS adopts a syntax similar to Django's template engine, which is known for its simplicity, power, and ease of use.The template is parsed and rendered on the server, and finally the HTML content is sent to the user's browser.This parsing process involves a series of operations such as reading template files, identifying tags, executing logic, and replacing variables.Since the Go language itself is extremely fast, the template parsing efficiency of AnQiCMS on the server side is usually very high.
+At the template level, AnQiCMS uses a syntax similar to the Django template engine, which is known for its conciseness, power, and ease of use.The template is parsed and rendered on the server, and finally generates HTML content to be sent to the user's browser.This parsing process involves reading template files, identifying tags, executing logic, replacing variables, and a series of other operations.Due to the extremely fast execution speed of the Go language, the template parsing efficiency of AnQiCMS on the server side is usually very high.

 For example, if your template code looks like this: